evgenyneu/evgenii.com/blog/_posts/2015-04-04-testing-activity-in-android-studio-tutorial-part-3.md

 ## 4. Verify the greeting message

 We are almost there.
-When you ran the test you probably notices how it entered the "Jake" text and tapped the "Greet" button.
+When you ran the test you probably noticed how it entered the "Jake" text and tapped the "Greet" button.
 After the button is tapped our app is supposed to show the greeting message "Hello, Jake!".
 But this is not happening yet.

-We will now write the test first and then implement this logic in the app.
+We will now make it happen by first writing the test and then implementing this logic in the app code.

 Switch to **MainActivityTests** and add this code to the end of `testGreet` method.